 If you’re one of those millennials who do everything on a mobile phone, you can opt for the TP-Link Tether app.
 The app can cover both the initial setup and ongoing management but has less access to the router’s settings.
 If you go to the Advanced area of the app, you’ll be prompted to use the web UI instead.

-By default, the app only works within the local Wi-Fi network, but you can sign up for a TP-Link Cloud account to use it while you’re out and about.
+The app only works within the local Wi-Fi network by default, but you can sign up for a TP-Link Cloud account to use it while you’re out and about.
 Using the account means you’ll link your router with TP-Link at all times, which might raise privacy concerns.
 The good news is you can skip that and use Dynamic DNS to create your private remote management.

 Lots of settings, useful features